General Signals for Charged Lepton Flavor Violating Decays: Polarized Differential Decay Rates

 \section{Polarized Differential Decay Rates}

-The Mu3e experiment is expected to have a muon beam with $\sim 90$\% polarization \cite{Maso:2023zjp}.
+The Mu3e experiment is expected to have a muon beam with $\sim \!
+90$\% polarization \cite{Maso:2023zjp}, while proposed upgrades to the Belle II experiment (Chiral Belle) would produce a $\sim \!
+70\%$ polarization in the electron beam \cite{USBelleIIGroup:2022qro}, leading up to $70\%$ tau polarization .
 By assuming some spin orientation of the decaying particle, operators which yield the same differential decay rates in the spin-averaged calculation may be distinguished based on the angular dependence of their respective decay rates.
 By assuming some polarization, we lose two rotational symmetries and thus must introduce two new variables to parameterize the three 4-momenta of the daughter particles.

 To describe the polarized decay kinematics, we will use the energy of the (distinguishable) positron $p_1^0 = |\vec{p_1}| = E_1$ and the energy of one of the (indistinguishable) electrons $p_3^0 = |\vec{p_3}| = E_3$.
 For massless final states, $m_{12}^2= M(M-2E_3)$ and $m_{13}^2 = M(M-2E_2)$, thus the earlier convention of $m_{12}^2 < m_{13}^2$ is equivalent to $E_3 > E_2.$ To parameterize the angular configuration, we let $(\alpha, \beta)$ be the angular coordinates specifying the orientation of $p_1$ in the rest frame of the decaying muon, with the spin parallel (or antiparallel) to the $\hat{3}$ axis.
 Similarly, we let $(\theta, \gamma)$ denote the angular position of $p_3$ in a coordinate system in which $\frac{\vec{p_1}}{|\vec{p_1}|}$ defines the $\hat{3}'$ axis (again, in the rest frame of the decaying muon).
 We can then rotate back to the original (unprimed) frame via the rotation operator: